A guide to boiler replacement

 Signs that you need a boiler replacement

 Like with any equipment, unusual noises are never a good sign.
 If your existing boiler is making odd noises, this may mean that their parts are starting to wear out.
 If it’s ten years or older, it may be worth replacing your boiler to prevent further damage to the system.
 If you spot a leak, this should be investigated immediately, since it could increase levels of carbon monoxide in your home.
+If you think you need a replacement, get a quote on a new boiler.

 If your existing boiler is making odd noises, this may mean that their parts are starting to wear out.
 A tapping sound within your pipes or unit can be a sign of sludge build-up, which can be cleaned using a power flush.
 However, if your unit is humming or is generally very noisy, you should let your engineer know straight away.